Skip to Content

 Using a Cold Compress to Reduce Inflammation

-1. Chill out: Soak a cloth in cold water, wring it out, and apply it to the affected area for 5-10 minutes.
+1. Basic cold compress: Soak a clean cloth in cold water, wring out excess, and apply to razor burn for 5-10 minutes.

 Maintaining Healthy Skin After Shaving